Kriechmayr matches legends with double speed gold at worlds - WHIZ News

 “Hermann Maier is an Austrian legend and Bode Miller is a legend, too.
 To be on the same step is really amazing,” Kriechmayr said.

-“I don’t compare myself to Hermann or Bode Miller, they were also Olympic and World Cup overall champions,” he added.
-“Of course, it’s nice to achieve it as well.”
+“I don’t compare myself to Hermann or Bode Miller, they were also Olympic and World Cup overall champions,” said the Austrian, adding it would take time to sink in.

+“I’m rather someone who enjoys this quietly, who reflects on it later.”

+The race against the backdrop of snow-covered peaks in the Italian Dolomites lived up to its billing as one of the most eye-catching downhills of the season, with spectacular crashes, faltering favorites, a surprise medalist, and the smallest possible winning margin.

-The passage included six untypically sharp turns for a downhill, but the Austrian carried the perfect speed going through to keep the fastest line.
+The passage included — untypically for a downhill — six sharp turns, but the Austrian carried the perfect speed going through to keep the fastest line.

 However, he had to come out of his tuck several times on the flats near the end of his run.

 “It was a really special race today with bib No. 1 and it wasn’t so easy,” Kriechmayr said.
-“I can’t believe it.
-It was a crazy race.”

-Sander trailed the Austrian by just one-hundredth of a second at the finish, earning the German team its third surprise silver medal at these worlds, after second-place finishes for Romed Baumann in super-G and Kira Weidle in women’s downhill.
+“The nice thing about ski racing is that you can always improve.
+There is no such thing as a perfect game like in other sports.”

-Only one of the remaining 40 starters came even close to the leading pair but Beat Feuz, the 2017 world champion from Switzerland, ultimately trailed by 0.18 for bronze.
+Only one of the remaining 40 starters came even close to the leading pair but Feuz ultimately trailed by 0.18 for bronze.

 The rest of the field, led by Italian home favorite Dominik Paris and Swiss skier Marco Odermatt who shared fourth position, was at least 0.65 off the lead.